little-engineer-2025/blog/content/2025-06-04--proxy-on-rpm-ostree.md

 into the repo files".
 So I edited every `.repo` file at `/etc/yum.repos.d/*.repo` and I realoaded rpm-ostree by

-`sudo systemctl daemon-reload; sudo systemctl restart rpm-ostreed.service`
+`run0 systemctl daemon-reload; run0 systemctl restart rpm-ostreed.service`

 Even I tried to reboot, but still rpm-ostree was failing and the request didn't go through my proxy.